 Thread created automatically to discuss a document in CD-Media.

-120A Main Breaker Thermal Analysis
+120A Main Breaker Thermal Analysis by: Ryan_Todd

 Detailed thermal analysis of the standard 120A main breaker, especially addressing the question of whether or not there is any practical benefit from using canned compressed air to pre-cool the breaker before the start of a match.